apitable/apitable/README.md

 ### Run for development

+APITable uses Docker to run everything, so relax that Java and NodeJS are unnecessary installed for your local machine.

 Make sure you have `docker` & `make` installed locally.

-APITable uses Docker to run everything, so relax that Java and NodeJS is no need for your local machine.

 Then you run development environment by one command: